 All but four of the studies of noise impacts have focused on behavioural responses, such as avoidance reactions, changes in movement patterns, or vocalizations rates.
-Studies should also assess physiological impacts, physical damage such as TTS or PTS, population-level consequences, long-term consequences of noise exposures, the ability of species to acclimate or habituate to increased noise levels, as well as any cumulative effects with noise and other stressors.
+Further studies could also assess physiological impacts, physical damage such as TTS or PTS, populationlevel consequences, long-term consequences of noise exposures, the ability of species to acclimate or habituate to increased noise levels, as well as any cumulative effects with noise and other stressors.

 Hearing sensitivity has only been measured in two Arctic marine species: beluga whales and ringed seals.
-Audiograms must be measured in more Arctic species in order to understand how their hearing and communication will be influenced by noise pollution.
+Audiograms measured in more Arctic species could contribute to understanding how their hearing and communication will be influenced by noise pollution.
 This is crucial for Arctic marine fishes, since we do not understand how these species perceive sound.

-On the technical side, measurements of ambient sound levels and source level measurements should be standardized between studies, and greater collaboration among researchers should be encouraged to ensure consistent methodologies.
-International standards already exist, and these should be used in Arctic studies.
-Measurements of sound pressure level have varied bandwidths between various study (see Table 3), which makes comparison between studies impossible.
-Particle motion must also be considered, especially for fish and invertebrates.
+On the technical side, it would be beneficial to standardize measurements of ambient sound levels and source level measurements between studies, and greater collaboration among researchers could ensure consistent methodologies.
+International standards already exist, and could be used in Arctic studies.
+Measurements of sound pressure level have varied bandwidths between various studies (see Table 3), which makes comparison between studies impossible.
+Finally, considering particle motion, especially for fish and invertebrates, could contribute to a more comprehensive understanding of the effects of underwater noise on species of interest.